deltasiege/godot-rapier-3d/README.md

 Your physics objects should simulate! 🎉

-Configure more options by searching for `Rapier 3D` in your project settings
+Configure simulation and debug options by searching for `Rapier 3D` in your project settings

 ## Saving and loading state